Series A Investment Thesis

 Investment Thesis

-Capitol AI is building the model-agnostic intelligence control plane for enterprises transitioning from experimental copilots to production-grade, autonomous agentic workflows.
-As the AI agent infrastructure market accelerates toward a projected $30–53B by 2030 (CAGR ~45%), Capitol occupies a critical governance layer — providing the auditability, data sovereignty, and repeatability that regulated industries demand but generic copilots cannot deliver.
+Capitol AI is building the intelligence control plane for regulated enterprises — the system of record where AI-governed decisions are generated, traced, stored, and audited.
+Not a productivity tool.
+Not a copilot.
+A risk, liability, and institutional intelligence system that transforms agentic workflows into repeatable, auditable, defensible outputs.
+As the AI agent infrastructure market accelerates toward a projected $30–53B by 2030 (CAGR ~45%), Capitol occupies the governance layer above the model stack — providing the auditability, data sovereignty, and repeatability that regulated industries require, and that generic copilots are architecturally incapable of delivering.
 With $2.1M ARR, 4× YoY growth, $3.5M in contracted revenue, a $22.5M pipeline, and a $15M ARR target for 2026, and marquee enterprise customers (EY, POLITICO Pro, US/UK/EU government agencies), Capitol has demonstrated product-market fit in the highest-value, stickiest verticals.
-The company's architectural moat — immutable audit trails, model-agnosticism, and sovereign data deployment — aligns precisely with emerging regulatory requirements (EU AI Act, PCAOB, DoW TEVV mandates), creating compounding switching costs.
+The company's architectural moat — immutable audit trails, sovereign data deployment, and model-agnostic orchestration as an enabling layer — aligns precisely with emerging regulatory requirements (EU AI Act, PCAOB, DoW TEVV mandates), creating compounding switching costs.

 ARR (Dec 2025)